By now, you’re probably asking yourself, which is better?

 Since the EMA will move with price sooner than the SMA, it often gets whipsawed, making it less than ideal for triggering entries and exits on “slower” chart timeframes like daily (or longer).

-The SMA, with its slower lag, tends to smooth price action over time, making it a good trend indicator, allowing to remain long when the price is above the SMA and short when the price is below the SMA.
+The SMA, with its slower lag, tends to smooth price action over time, making it a good trend indicator, allowing it to remain long when the price is above the SMA and short when the price is below the SMA.

 So SMA or EMA?
 It’s really up to you to decide.